mayergabriela/RadiumNewspaper/README.md

 **Version 1.00**

-Code and documents abou  "Software Developer Radium Rocket trainning course" .
+Code and documents about  "Software Developer Radium Rocket trainning course" .

 Worked with two news from different newspapers.
 Links are posted below.